An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

+In what follows, we present a brief description of the specific applications employed to benchmark our framework.
+For these quantum chemistry simulations, the generated MCPs are initialized using a carefully chosen set of physically motivated "starters."
+These starters serve as the foundational input for our completeness algorithm, which then systematically augments the set with additional elements until the theoretical completeness condition is fully satisfied.

-\textbf{ADAPT-VQE with MCPs:} Here we focus on validating our MCP constructor for the Adaptive Derivative-Assembled Pseudo-Trotter Variational Quantum Eigensolver (ADAPT-VQE)\cite{Grimsley2019}.
-ADAPT-VQE is a variational algorithm designed for approximating the ground state and the ground state energy of a given Hamiltonian $\mathbf{H}: \mathbb{R}^{2^n}\rightarrow \mathbb{R}^{2^n}$.
+\textbf{ADAPT-VQE with MCPs:} Here we focus on using our MCP constructor for the Adaptive Derivative-Assembled Problem-Tailored Variational Quantum Eigensolver (ADAPT-VQE) \cite{Grimsley2019}.
+ADAPT-VQE is a variational algorithm designed for approximating the ground state and the ground state energy of a given Hamiltonian $\mathbf{H} \in \mathbb{R}^{2^N \times 2^N} $.
+Here, we are investigating molecular systems that possess time-reversal symmetry which yields a real Hamiltonian matrix.
+Consequently, finding the ground state reduces to a real eigenvalue problem, meaning the exact ground state can be chosen to be strictly real.
 The approximated ground state is a parametrized function that can be defined as: